 Keep in mind that many of these cards offer anniversary points or elite credits each year you maintain your card membership, and there are definite perks for keeping some of these cards year after year.

-For example, the IHG® Rewards Club Select Credit Card, Hyatt Credit Card, and Marriott Rewards® Premier Credit Card all offer a free anniversary night each year just for having the card.
+For example, the IHG® Rewards Club Premier Credit Card, The World Of Hyatt Credit Card, and Marriott Rewards® Premier Credit Card all offer a free anniversary night each year just for having the card.
 The Club Carlson Visa offers 40,000 points upon account anniversary.
 The Southwest Rapid Rewards® Premier Credit Card offers 6,000 points upon account anniversary.
 And that’s just a few of them — there are plenty of cards out there that offer huge anniversary bonuses that more than justify the annual fee.

 For now though, we’re just going to talk about the merits of putting incremental spend on the various cards.